Edifier W310BT Review | Neckband Style In-Ear Headphones

-This is Edifier’s sport hybrid IEM (actually an earphone with long earbud as sound tube) in a flexible neckband form factor featuring IPX5 water resistance and magnetic ends.
-The package comes included with charging cable and 3 pair of eartips.
+This is Edifier’s wireless IEM (actually an earphone with long earbud as sound tube) in a flexible neckband form factor featuring IPX5 water resistance and magnetic ends.
+The package comes included with a charging cable and 3 pair of ear tips.
 I wished it came with a soft carrying pouch.
-The earfins are one piece with every eartips but does perform well for gym activities and slow pace walking.
+The ear fins are one piece with every ear tips but it does perform well for gym activities and slow pace walking.
 The neckband does dangle around during running, it is advisable to just walk.
 Latest pricing here Amazon / Shopee / Lazada.

-The controller is located on the right side and houses the charging port, microphone and the typical 3 array buttons.
-The buttons does have a tactile bump and are easy to accurate.
-Sound isolation is decent can be better if they made the eartips long so it can go deep into the canal.
+The controller is located on the right side and it houses the charging port, microphone and the typical 3 array buttons.
+The buttons does have a tactile bump and are easy to navigate.
+The sound isolation is decent but it can be better if they made the ear tips long so it can enter deep into the ear canal.

-It’s powered by pair of 9mm Neodymium Dynamic Drivers.
-It uses Bluetooth 4.2 for connectivity and the maximum stable line of sight is 11 meters.
-The rated battery life is 8.5 hours.
-Our battery life test is based on the iPhone 6 at 4th volume bar lasted us 9 hours.
+The Edifier W310BT is powered by pair of 9mm Neodymium Dynamic Drivers.
+The connectivity uses Bluetooth 4.2 and the maximum stable line of sight is about 11 meters.
+The rated battery life is about 8.5 hours, our battery life result test is based on the iPhone 6 at 4th volume bar which lasted about 9 hours.